 Elliptical vs. Exercise Bike – Which Is Best for What?

-Well, theoretically, an elliptical trainer will allow you to burn more calories compared to a stationary bike.
+Well, theoretically, an elliptical trainer exercises your body, which will increase metabolism and burn more calories compared to a stationary bike.

 That makes sense, considering that elliptical trainers are designed to train the whole body, whereas exercise bikes are geared towards the lower body.